karthiksivakoti/AI-Powered_Crash_Prediction_and_Analytics/README.md

 * **Interactive Dashboard:**  A user-friendly dashboard has been developed to visualize and interact with crash data.
 * **Geospatial Visualization:**  Integrated mapping capabilities to display crash locations and analyze spatial patterns.
 * **Crash Statistics:**  Visualizations of key crash statistics, including total crashes, fatalities, injuries, and vehicle involvement, provide an initial overview of crash trends.
+* **Database Implementation:**  Establish a robust database infrastructure to store and manage crash data efficiently.

 ## Technologies

 * **Frontend:** React, Tailwind CSS, Leaflet